Abu al-Huda al-Sayyadi

-Abu al-Huda al-Sayyadi (أبو الهدى الصيادي), full name Muhammad bin Hassan Wadi bin Ali bin Khuzam al-Sayyadi, was a Syrian Islamic scholar and poet, who held the title Sheikh al-Islam of the Ottoman Empire in the 20th century.
+Abu al-Huda al-Sayyadi (أبو الهدى الصيادي), full name Muhammad bin Hassan Wadi bin Ali bin Khuzam al-Sayyadi, was a Syrian Islamic scholar and poet, who held the title Shaykh al-Mashayikh, or head of the Sufi Shayks, of the Ottoman Empire during the reign of Abdülhamid II.
 He is the father of Hasan Abu Al-Huda, the fourth Prime Minister of Transjordan (r.
 1923–1931).

 Biography

 Sayyadi was born in 1849 in Khan Shaykhun, modern day Syria.
-His lineage goes back to both Ahmad al-Rifa'i and even further back to Muhammad, hence making him a Sayyid.
-Due to his ancestry, he was put in charge of the Naqib al-Ashraf Association, which consisted of other Sayyids.
+His lineage allegedly goes back to Ahmad al-Rifa'i and Muhammad, making him a Sharif.
+He was made Naqib al-Ashraf, or head of the Sharifs, of Jisr al-Shughur by Abdülaziz in 1871, and of Aleppo in 1873.

 Sayyadi met with prominent reformists like Jamal al-Din al-Afghani.
 In 1895, he established a library next to the Eyüp Sultan Mosque in Istanbul, Turkey.

-The Ottoman Sultan of the time, Abdul Hamid II, met Sayyadi and made him Sheikh al-Islam of the Ottoman Empire.
-After Abdul Hamid II was deposed, Sayyadi was exiled to Büyükada where he died in 1909.
+In 1876, the Ottoman Sultan at the time, Abdülhamid II, met Sayyadi and made him Shaykh al-Mashayikh of the Ottoman Empire.
+After Abdülhamid II was deposed, Sayyadi was exiled to Büyükada where he died in 1909.
 He is buried next to his father in Aleppo.

 Views

 Sayyadi was a supporter of Sufism.
 He was part of the Rifa'i tariqa, and wrote poems and books with Sufi themes.
 Sayyadi was also very anti-Salafi in his views.
 He encouraged the Ottoman Empire to issue a crackdown on Wahhabism.
-This resulted in Mahmud Shukri al-Alusi, a Sufi scholar with Salafist-influenced beliefs to be sent into exile.
+This resulted in Mahmud Shukri al-Alusi, a Sufi scholar with Salafi-influenced beliefs, being sent into exile.